 A democratic state governed by the rule of law is characterized by the fact that state power, according to the theory of popular sovereignty, belongs to the people.
 The state apparatus transforms it into an organizationally formalized system that functions effectively.
 The state, represented by the state apparatus, acts as an instrument in the hands of the people, with the help of which the latter exercises constituent power.
 The people, through a system of free elections and other forms of democracy, establish state power and entrust its implementation on their behalf to state bodies.
 The concentration of state power in whole or in most of it in one body or person leads to the loss of popular sovereignty, and accordingly, the ability to exercise power by the people.
 Therefore, in democratic states governed by the rule of law, the principle of the separation of state powers is enshrined at the constitutional level, and its exercise on behalf of the people is delegated to three independent, mutually limiting systems of state bodies.
+Because, "legislation constitutes the separation of powers; it offers a durable, though not immutable, means of statebuilding" [9, p.
+2029].
 At the same time, state power does not belong in its entirety to each of these branches of government, to any body or to any person.
 Each branch of government exercises only the functions and powers inherent to it, according to the law, and in the relationship between them, an appropriate system of checks and balances is established.
 By dividing the implementation of the functions of a unified system of state power into three interdependent parts, the people ensure their sovereignty over its implementation and keep power unified within themselves.
 Thus, the limitation of state power by legislation is ensured, and its individual branches by the interconnected activities of each other.
 The situation is that there is no unlimited power in the state that would be outside the legal field.
-Thus, the opinion that "the main purpose of the separation of state power is to prevent the possibility of usurpation of power and its further abuse" is correct [25, p.
+Thus, the opinion that "the main purpose of the separation of state power is to prevent the possibility of usurpation of power and its further abuse" is correct [2, p.
 19].
+Therefore, thanks to the principle of separation of powers, the people retain full power and exercise control over the exercise of state power by their elected representatives.
+"The control of state power helps prevent and eliminate wrongful activities of state power institutions, detect, and regulate the exercise of state powers, and ensure that state power is properly exercised to achieve the common goals with maximum efficiency" [10, p.
+5].
+The legislature, being the institution with the greatest democratic legitimacy providing general guidance as to the direction of travel as well as general rules and principles for how we ought to; the executive branch, following the instructions of the legislature, exercises its own discretion when appropriate; the judiciary, chosen based on legal knowledge and skill, focus on the nuances of concrete cases to operate a coursecorrection function and ensure that the pursuit of legislative or governmental ends does breach fundamental principle or rights [11, p.
+617].